binaypanda/AZA-classifier/README.md

    6. Click on the Tick(✓) if the image is satisfactory, else the Cross (X).
    7. Decide on the area of focus, and Click Crop
    8. Click on the Magic Wand and eliminate background automatically by clicking on surrounding parts with different colors than that of the leaf or the fruit.
-   9. Eliminate the residual background manually by clicking on the Pencil icon, using the Zoom function…
+   9. Eliminate the residual background manually by clicking on the Pencil icon, using the Zoom function.
    10. Click on Tick (✓) once satisfied.
    11. The AZA classification appears with the image in the middle, and background turned red with LOW, or green with HIGH text at the bottom.